Never Yet Contested

 Joshua Solomon Jeremiah Jordan (born January 9, 1987), better known by his stage name, Never Yet Contested, is an American rapper, artist, songwriter, and record producer.
 He was born and raised in Brooklyn, New York.

+Never Yet Contested has appeared on tracks with artists including R-Son & Ad Liberal (The Flight Brothers), J. J. Brown (5G Productions) and Louis Logic.
+He is inspired by Busta Rhymes, Mos Def, Talib Kweli, Common, The Roots, Black Thought, Pharoahe Monch, Rakim, Nas, The Notorious B.I.G., Red Hot Chili Peppers, Coldplay, Snoop Dogg, Dr. Dre, and A Tribe Called Quest.

 Early life

 Never Yet Contested was born Joshua Solomon Jeremiah Jordan, in New York.
 He is of Guyanese and Grenadian descent.
 Never Yet Contested grew up in New York City and attended Brooklyn Technical High School.
 He received an undergraduate degree from Pennsylvania State University.

-Career beginnings

-Never Yet Contested became an emcee after going through trying times in college.
-It was noted that he needed a more constructive way of venting his many experiences.
-Channeling his thoughts allowed him to excel at putting together a diverse array of lyrical content.

-Never Yet Contested has weathered the storms that come with being an aspiring artist in the hip-hop world, appearing on tracks with such underground artists as R-Son & Ad Liberal (The Flight Brothers), J. J. Brown (5G Productions) and Louis Logic, in an effort to evolve his own style working off of the diverse collaborative efforts he undertakes.
-Never Yet Contested's first offering to hip-hop was his own, independently released Showmanship mix-tape.